 CEO and expert within gender equality, diversity, and inclusion.

-Marianne has through decades worked professionally with gender equality, diversity, and inclusion.
-She has created great value within these areas in her positions as Head of Diversity and Inclusion in Nordea, as a member of advisory boards, as a speaker at conferences and academic seminars, as participant in panel debates, as partner for several think tanks and as a part of the steering committee for CBS’s Diversity and Difference Platform.
+Marianne has over decades worked professionally with gender equality, diversity, and inclusion.
+She has created great value within these areas in her positions as Head of Diversity and Inclusion in Nordea, as a member of advisory boards, as a speaker at conferences and academic seminars, as a participant in panel debates, as partner for several think tanks and as a part of the steering committee for CBS’s Diversity and Difference Platform.
 Additionally, Marianne has for several years written for Berlingske Business and Point of View International about management, gender equality, and diversity.
 Read some of Marianne’s inspiring articles here.

 Management consultant, Ph.d. and author.
 Expert in diversity.

 Lars Nellemann has with his Ph.d in diversity and with his work for the Danish Institute for Human Rights and CABI been a part of placing diversity and inclusion on the organisational and managerial agenda in Denmark.
 Furthermore, he authored the book: “Diversity in the workplace: when we are equal, but not the same”.
-Lars has in cooperation with e.g. ISS, TDC, Falck, Nykredit and Nordea been a part of creating specific methods and approaches for working strategically and systematically with diversity in relation to gender, age, ethnicity, religion, handicap, and sexual orientation.
+Lars has in cooperation with companies including ISS, TDC, Falck, Nykredit and Nordea been a part of creating specific methods and approaches for working strategically and systematically with diversity in relation to gender, age, ethnicity, religion, disability, and sexual orientation.

 Berit Kristine Bøggild